xosiriusx/CraftSelf-Optimizer-/README.md

 > For a system whose state scales as sₙ ~ n^(a+1), the natural increment scales as Δsₙ ~ n^a.

-This repository provides a minimal reference implementation of the CraftSelf Optimizer — a hybrid optimizer that enforces exponent-structured update magnitudes derived from the Craft +1 Law.
+This repository provides a minimal reference implementation of the CraftSelf Optimizer — a hybrid optimizer that enforces exponent-structured update magnitudes derived from the Crafts Self-Referential Law.

 ## Priority / Reference